 What is Action Alerts Plus?
 How does it Work?

 This powerful service, Action Alerts Plus allows users to follow the stocks Jim Cramer buys and sells for his charitable trust fund of the same name, Action Alerts Plus.
 Subscribers are given email updates of stocks Jim Cramer will buy or sell before he makes the trade – trades he must commit to, due to SEC regulations.
+All of the profits go to charity.
 Users have found this particularly helpful, stating if you follow Cramer’s picks, following the charitable trust will make you big money.
 Buy when he buys and sell when he sells.
 Follow his trades in real time.